15JoldersmaT/Predator-Prey-Simulation/README.md

 ![](demo.gif)

-(3 mice, to cats in demo, wall mutation on, leaky relu used for activation function)
+(3 mice, to cats in demo, wall mutation on, leaky relu used for activation function, version 8)

+Arder Cat version:
+expanded number of neurons with hidden layers.
+Fixed number of cats and mice in this version currently.

 Simulations with more than two cats seem to behave strangely, still debugging.